kirjavascript/cakeybar/README.md

 * system tray integration
 * more rice than feudal japan

-*work in progress* testing in i3/bspwm
+*work in progress*
+configuration is not stable yet
+currently testing in i3wm/bspwm

 ## quickstart